MiddyFi/firedancer/SECURITY.md

 We are in the process of designing a **bug bounty program** for Firedancer.

-In the mean-time, if you find a security issue in Firedancer, we ask that you reach out to our team via Discord.
+In the meantime, if you find a security issue in Firedancer, we ask that you reach out to our team via Discord.